Arfajah: Biography

-Ridda wars
+Ridda Wars

-In 633, Abu Bakr dispatched Arfaja bin Harthama and Hudhayfah al-Bariqi to Mahra following the orders of Abu Bakr, then sent Ikrimah to march and join Arfajah, As Arfaja had not yet arrived, Ikrimah, instead of waiting for him, tackled the local rebels on his own.
+In 633, Abu Bakr dispatched Arfaja bin Harthama and Hudhayfah al-Bariqi to Mahra following the orders of Abu Bakr, then sent Ikrimah to march and join Arfajah.
+As Arfaja had not yet arrived, Ikrimah, instead of waiting for him, tackled the local rebels on his own.
 At Jairut, Ikrimah met two rebel armies preparing for battle.
-Here, he persuaded the weaker to embrace Islam and then joined up with them to defeat their opponents, Then the event following was Arfajah and the caliphate armies continued their march to fight the remnants of Mahranite rebels in violent battles against the Mahranite rebels until they pacified the entire Mahra region.
+He persuaded the weaker to embrace Islam and then joined up with them to defeat their opponents.
+Then the event following was Arfajah and the caliphate armies continued their march to fight the remnants of Mahranite rebels in violent battles against the Mahranite rebels until they pacified the entire Mahra region.

 Having re-established Islam in Mahra, Ikrimah moved his corps to Abyan, where he rested his men and awaited further developments.
-Until further instruction arrived for Arfaja and his Azd army to assist the Al Azdi Ruler, Abd Al-Juland and his brother Jayfar, who ruled the interior of the Oman peninsula who travelled to Medina in 632 to swear fealty to the Caliph Abu Bakr, who received him with pleasure.
-The leader of the apostates of Oman was Laqit bin Malik Al-Azdi, known as 'the one with the crown', or Dhu'l Taj.
-A natural rival to the Julanda kings, he forced them into retreat before the army from Medina completed its arduous journey through the Rub Al Khali to reach the Oman peninsula.
+Until further instruction arrived for Arfaja and his Azd army to assist the Al Azdi Ruler, Abd Al-Juland and his brother Jayfar, who ruled the interior of the Oman peninsula and travelled to Medina in 632 to swear fealty to the Caliph Abu Bakr, who received him with pleasure.
+The leader of the apostates of Oman was Laqit bin Malik Al-Azdi, known as "the one with the crown", or Dhu'l Taj.
+A natural rival to the Julanda kings, he forced them into retreat before the army from Medina completed its arduous journey through the Rub' al Khali to reach the Oman peninsula.
 Meeting up with the Madinan army, the forces of the Julanda were bolstered by tribes from the region who deserted Laqit.
 Then the Omanite and Azd allied army in turn attacked the Sasanian governor Maskan and defeated Maskan's forces at Damsetjerd in Sohar, killing Maskan.
 Leaving behind all their silver and gold, the Sasanians evacuated the country.
-The allied forces of Arfajah and Julandi sibling fought the rebels under Laqit in the final engagement of Battle of Dibba, where the rebel leader placing his men's families behind their lines in order to encourage them to fight harder.
+The allied forces of Arfajah and the Julandi brothers fought the rebels under Laqit in the final engagement of the Battle of Dibba, where the rebel leader placed his men's families behind their lines in order to encourage them to fight harder.
 However, the Medinan army prevailed following the arrival of reinforcements, the Beni Abdul Kais and Beni Najia tribes who had formed part of the Caliph's army but who had been delayed during the long journey from Medina.
-After the rebellion of Laqit were put down, Hudhayfah ibn Muhsin stayed in the area to consolidate the place, while Ikrimah commence mop up operations against remnants of rebels left in Mahra, while Arfajah tasked to escort the spoils of war brought to Caliphate citadel, Medina.
+After the rebellion of Laqit was put down, Hudhayfah ibn Muhsin stayed in the area to consolidate the place, while Ikrimah commenced mop-up operations against remnants of rebels left in Mahra, and Arfajah was tasked to escort the spoils of war brought to the Caliphate citadel in Medina.

-It is said by Yaqut al-Hamawi, in the aftermath of this conflict Arfajah found and brought a boy named Al-Muhallab ibn Abi Sufra, a future famous anti-Kharijites general, to Medina.
+It is said by Yaqut al-Hamawi that in the aftermath of this conflict Arfajah found and brought a boy named Al-Muhallab ibn Abi Sufra, a future famous anti-Kharijites general, to Medina.